Civil Service Reform 27

 Newly appointed Cabinet Secretary Chris Wormald added that the Prime Minister “has been clear that he wants a re-wiring of the way the government works … this will require all of us to do things differently – from working much more effectively across departments to taking advantage of the major opportunities technology provides”.

-I recognise that these comments were principally aimed at ‘the blob’ - the mandarins who (deliberately or otherwise) delay or oppose ministers’ attempts to introduce exciting and important new policies.
+I recognise that these comments were principally aimed at ‘the blob’ - the mandarins who (supposedly, and deliberately or otherwise) delay or oppose ministers’ attempts to introduce exciting and important new policies.
 But most civil servants are employed in agencies or local offices, collecting taxes, paying benefits, examining novice drivers, forecasting tomorrow’s weather.
 They are no more ‘frustrated’, nor ‘dedicated’, nor opposed to change, than are their friends and relations in the private sector.
 It would surely help if senior ministers avoided over-generalising and put a little effort into defining more clearly what they want to change.

 More importantly, I don’t know if it was deliberate, but the targeting of the Civil Service looked like an attempt to blame officials, in advance, for future government failures.
 We all recognise that just about every part of our political system has failed in recent years.
 I and others have written extensively about weaknesses in the civil service.
 Ian Dunt and many others have written extensive criticisms of ‘Westminster’ and beyond.
 But you can’t sensibly blame the civil service for politicians ….